eworm-de/routeros-scripts/doc/netwatch-notify.md

 Go and get your coffee ☕️ before sending the print job.

+### Add a note in notification

+For some extra information it is possible to add a text note.
+This is included verbatim into the notification.

+    /tool/netwatch/add comment="notify, name=example, note=Do not touch!" host=10.0.0.31;

 Also notification settings are required for [e-mail](mod/notification-email.md), [matrix](mod/notification-matrix.md) and/or